Outsource2us explains how to optimise your LinkedIn Business profile.

 4. Encourage engagement from your followers

 There are many features available on LinkedIn that encourage your connections to engage with your content.
 Whether it’s creating a poll, joining conversations through hashtags or hosting LinkedIn events, if you are trying to cultivate an active community of followers you need to take advantage of these features.
 Polls are a great way to generate easy-to-interact with content that also provides valuable information about the values and beliefs of your audience.

-Also let your close contacts know when you have a new posts or article up and encourage them to like and share it.
+Also, let your close contacts know when you have a new post or article up and encourage them to like and share it.
 If you do it for each other (i.e. share their posts too) everyone wins.

 LinkedIn is a great tool for professionals at every stage of their careers.
 Whether it’s marketing your business, or building your personal brand, a fully optimised and engaging LinkedIn profile can be the vehicle for new business and opportunities.